for-giobbe/BASE/tutorial_2.md

 a [model](https://github.com/for-giobbe/BASE/blob/master/example/m0.ctl) where there is one omega shared by all branches and (branch model 0) and a [model](https://github.com/for-giobbe/BASE/blob/master/example/m2.ctl) where some branches have their own omega (branch model 2).
 We can specify this two models to the workflow using the ```--model_g``` and ```--model_a``` flags, in which "g" and "a" stend respectively for general and alternative.
+The clade where we want to allow a separate omega compared to the rest of the tree can be specified using a file like this tag_clade.lst, where all the species in the clade are listed on a single line, followed by the appropriate tag.
 When using your own data, remember to properly set the genetic code in the ```.ctl``` files.

 ---